 Another promising project, built to encourage open digital systems, is Xively Cloud Services (formerly Cosm and before that Pachube).
 It hails itself the ‘world’s first Public Cloud for the Internet of Things’ and aspires to provide a common ground through which any device connected to the Internet could actually communicate with any other device.

 Like Cosm before it, Xively will offer a way for different devices to connect with each other, though now with commercial terms of service for commercial users and freely available services for projects in development.
 The existence of platforms such as Xively seems to be pivotal to building a true Internet of Things instead of what we actually have now.

 Internet or Intranet?

 So far, despite all the exciting developments, the Internet of Things is still in its infancy, with most devices connecting to the Internet but still unable to communicate with each other, creating de facto a plethora of Intranets of Things rather than one, unified Internet of Things.
 What is needed now for this technology to really take off is a common platform on which unrelated devices could connect, ideally open source to maximise the potential for future innovations and developer engagement.
 Devices on offer today are also still very pricey and their scope for inter-device communication is still quite limited.

 In the future, the development of the IoT market will inevitably bring more compatible and affordable consumer products that will be available to more people.
 But, for all the talk about the benefits of the IoT, it seems that no one is raising any real concerns, such as: what if the machines, able to communicate and relate to each other, will no longer need us and run away, or else, unite and turn against us?
 There must be a sci fi film about this scenario somewhere.
 Either way, epic times lie ahead.

-BUNKER48 provides a full technical & digital service for SMEs, including building websites and managing your IT needs.
-Contact us on email@example.com or call on 020 7078 4848.
+BUNKER48 provides a full technical & digital services, including building websites and managing your IT needs.
+Contact us on firstname.lastname@example.org or call on 020 7078 4848.